erenkarakis/Aros2duino/README.md

 # Aros2duino
-You can communicate between ROS2 and serial device with this project. **(Now only for read data from serial device.)**
+You can communicate between ROS2 and serial device with this project.

 ## How to download?
 Go inside where you want download the repo.
 (Like `aros2duino_ws`)